seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 what type of technologies you are using and what type of automation tool you are using?
 15) Tell me about yourself?
-16)Tell me your day to day activities?
+16) Tell me your day to day activities?
-17)Tell me a few AWS services and tell me one point about the service?
+17) Tell me a few AWS services and tell me one point about the service?
 18) Tell me the services which you are using?
 19) How do you secure your AWS Cloud
 20) What are the Security Tools available in the Market?